JulienMassonnat/JulienMassonnat/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I am the Head of Communication and Marketing Manager at Axone.

 I am an Agriculture Engineer 🌻 specialised in communication and digital tools (website, social networks, graphic design, etc.).

-I am currently the founder of RN20 (https://rn20.digital) a communication agency.

-I am also Communication and Marketing Manager at OKP4.
+Founder of [RN20](https://rn20.digital) a communication agency specialized in agriculture, wineculture, and food and also co-founder of [Axone](https://axone.xyz), the orchestration layer for AI